pivotal/docs-tap/install-azure/profile.hbs.md

 After installing the Full profile on your cluster, you can install the Tanzu Developer Tools for VS Code Extension to help you develop against it.
-For more information, see [Install Tanzu Developer Tools for VS Code](vscode-install.hbs.md).
+For more information, see [Install Tanzu Developer Tools for your VS Code](vscode-install.hbs.md).

 ## <a id="tap-install-full-deps"></a> Install the full dependencies package